nimsirovic1/Software-engineering-course-project-backend/README.md

 # Software engineering course project-backend

-In this repository you can find backend for "Software engineering course" project.
+In this repository you can find backend for "Software engineering" course project.